iCliniq Logo

 2. Allergic Contact Dermatitis:

-• Unlike irritant contact dermatitis, allergic contact dermatitis occurs in only some who become allergic to the causative external allergens.
+• Unlike irritant contact dermatitis, allergic contact dermatitis occurs only in those who become allergic to the causative external allergens.
 A great majority of those exposed continue to remain unaffected regardless of the duration of exposure.

 • Allergic contact eczemas may occur due to footwear, cosmetics, hair dyes, pollens, etc.